 Statistics

 We keep club statistics so that our members can track their progress and personal records.
-But to keep it all “in the family”, these pages are only accessible to members.

 Each player has a club rating (unrelated to NASPA ratings), which goes up or down depending on the player’s performance.
 Wins, losses, spread, and opponent rating all contribute to the weekly change in ratings.
+Statistics are separated into two systems by lexicon.

 These are the final scores from each round of the latest club session, also showing the round by round gains.